Artwork approval process in pharma: 5 best practices

 Start by defining a standard process with clear steps and timelines.

-Then, build pre-defined templates for artwork submissions to make sure you have all the key information from the start of every project.
+After carrying out these steps, you’re ready to build pre-defined templates for artwork submissions.
+This will make sure you have all the key information from the start of every project.

 You can automate this process with Filestage.
 Once you create a custom workflow, you can save it as a template and reuse it across multiple projects – from packaging to in-store advertising displays.